Zambrów: World War II

 In 1939 the population of the town was over 7,000 people, over half of them Jews - many of whom had populated the town in the late 19th century from neighboring Jewish communities in the Łomża gubernya, such as Jablonka Koscielna.
 Between the 10 and 13 September the area was the fighting ground of the Polish 18th Infantry Division commanded by Colonel Stefan Kossecki and German XIX Panzer Corps under the command of General Guderian.

 Polish soldiers from the 33rd, 71st, and 42nd Infantry regiments were taken prisoner.
-They were then taken from the square to the city barracks which were used for exercises.
+They were then taken from the square to the town barracks which were used for exercises.
 On September 13, 1939 the number of Polish PoWs was about 4,000.
 In the corners of the square machine guns were put on cars, and behind them horses were kept that belonged to the Polish unit.
 During the night, light reflectors were beamed upon the square.
 On the nights of the 13th and 14 September when Polish prisoners started to lie down to sleep, the German captors informed them that anybody that on that night who tried to rise or move from his place would be shot on the spot.
 After that information horses stormed the square, trampling the sleeping soldiers on the ground.
 In panic many Poles tried to escape, but the Germans immediately opened fire with machine guns into the crowd: this lasted over 10 minutes and ended only when some German soldiers were wounded by mistake.
 When the shooting stopped, the Germans again informed the Polish POWs that no movement was allowed.
 Throughout the night, the wounded and dying were crying for help, but no medical assistance was given.
 In the morning there were 200 dead and 100 wounded.
 This event came to be known as the Zambrów massacre.
 According to the witness reports the horses were either driven by the Germans or blinded by the reflector lights.